-Given this situation, the fatigue and sporadic and long working hours (usually above eight hours per day) of pilots raises concern about the safety of air operations (Caldwell, 2005; Powell, Spencer, Holland, Broadbent, Petrie, 2007).
-The flights that start at dawn, those that end late at night, night flights, and the crossing of time zones change the sleep-wake cycle, the alert levels, and the decision-making of pilots during flights (Ingre, Leeuwen, Klemets, Ullvetter, Hough, Kecklund, et al. 2014).
+Given this situation, the fatigue and sporadic and long working hours (usually above eight hours per day) of pilots raises concern about the safety of air operations (Broadbent, Holland, Spencer, Petrie, Powell, 2007; Caldwell, 2005).
+The crossing of different time zones change the sleep-wake cycle are common in the night flights, flights that start at dawn also flights that end at late night, which disturb alert levels, and the decision-making of pilots during flights (Ingre, Leeuwen, Klemets, Ullvetter, Hough, Kecklund, et al. 2014).
 These factors can cause excessive sleepiness throughout the workday, which increases the propensity for unintentional sleep at work and risk of incidents or accidents at work (Caldwell, 2005; Goode, 2003).
-Ingre et al. (2014) have observed that unintentional sleep at work is a reflection of the work conditions and organization of pilots.
-The authors (Ingre et al. 2014) have also shown that unintentional sleep at work may compromise the safety of flights.
+As per Ingre (2014), he says reflection of the work conditions is observed in unintentional sleep at work and organization of pilots.
+Ingre et al. (2014) say have also shown that the safety of flights may be compromised due to unintentional sleep at work.

-1.9 Objectives of the Study
+1.9 Dissertation Objectives